Paid Staff Team

 Before entering ministry, Pastor Nate spent eight years in higher education in residential life, student life, and as English faculty.
 He has produced shows in the Minnesota Fringe Festival, appeared in two productions of Godspell with his kids, performed at a dozen improv comedy festivals and taught improv classes, and coached improv performance teams for seven years.
 He now teaches improv workshops for clergy and faith leaders.
 His Myers-Brigs is INFJ, his Insights Discovery profile is Creative Inspiring Helper / Accommodating, his Strengthsfinder top five is Individualization, Intellection, Strategic, Relator, and Communication, and he is an Enneagram 7.

 Pastor Nate is an avid reader, writer, and artist.
-He enjoys ukulele, biking, cooking, baking, movies, road trips, camping, and gaming (PlayStation 4, and Oculus Quest).
+He enjoys ukulele, biking, cooking, baking, movies, road trips, camping, and gaming (PlayStation 4, Oculus Quest, and the SNES Classic).
 Originally from greater Minnesota, Pastor Nate and his family live in Minneapolis.

 In the life of the church, Rev. Hope seeks to connect people with the world by helping children see Jesus in the world around them – in the animals, the plants and the people!
 She likes recruiting, training, and organizing unpaid servant volunteers for various children and family ministry roles.
 Rev. Hope is the primary worship liturgist and preaches once every other month.
 She recently led a class in environmental theology and eco-justice and is a frequent presence with the youth group.
 In this season of pandemic, Rev. Hope has given longstanding traditions like Trunk-or-Treat a new twist to keep it safe and fun, as well as converted Vacation Bible School (VBS) and Sunday School to online ministries.
 One of Rev. Hope’s joys is delivering items to the children such as Bibles, art projects, and Bible story sticker sheets!